manthanank/learn-angular/README.md

 ### Params

 To access route parameters in a component, you can use the `ActivatedRoute` service.
-For example, in `user-details.component.ts`:
+For example, in a component:

 ```typescript
 // user-details.component.ts